West Fife Way

 Next time I plan on driving straight to Comrie and joining back onto the West Fife Way from there.

 I hope to do the rest of this walk soon!
-I'll update my Twitter profile when I have done so and more images will be available on this post.
-Thanks.
+I'll update my Twitter profile when I have done so.